Bluetooth Audio

 Bluetooth Classic Audio (A2DP and HFP)

-A2DP allows for the transmission of two-channel stereo audio and is commonly used for music playback and other applications where high-quality audio is required.
-A2DP uses the AVDTP protocol to transport audio data between devices and relies on other Bluetooth profiles, such as the Audio/Video Remote Control Profile (AVRCP), to handle control and signaling functions.
+A2DP allows for the transmission of two-channel stereo audio and is commonly used for music playback and other applications that require high-quality audio.
+A2DP uses the AVDTP protocol to transport audio data between devices.
+It relies on other Bluetooth profiles, such as the Audio/Video Remote Control Profile (AVRCP), to handle control and signaling functions.

 A2DP transmits high-quality audio with a bit rate of up to 352 Kbps (thousand bits per second) and a sampling frequency of up to 48 kHz (thousand cycles per second).
-So that all devices can communicate the standard specifies that SBC ( low complexity Sub Band Code) be the minimum support audio compression algorithm.
-At the highest bit rate, the audio experience is closeto CD-quality audio.
-A2DP is supported by Bluetooth-enabled audio devices, including smartphones, tablets, and laptops, as well as many Bluetooth audio devices, such as headphones and speakers.
+This enables all devices to communicate that the standard specifies that SBC ( low complexity Sub Band Code) should be the minimum support audio compression algorithm.
+At the highest bit rate, the audio experience is close to CD-quality audio.
+A2DP is supported by Bluetooth-enabled audio devices, including smartphones, tablets, laptops, and many other Bluetooth audio devices, such as headphones and speakers.

-Cloud2GND has extensive experience with classic Bluetooth audio (e.g., A2DP, Hands-Free) and ensuring products interoperate to provide outstanding user experiences.
+Cloud2GND has extensive experience with classic Bluetooth audio (e.g., A2DP and Hands-Free) and ensures products interoperate to provide outstanding user experiences.
 We know how to develop optimized audio solutions and troubleshoot complex issues.
-Through our semiconductor and stack partners we can offer licenses to multiple different audio stacks and solutions to jump-start product development.
+Through our semiconductor and stack partners, we can offer licenses to multiple different audio stacks and solutions to jump-start product development.

 Bluetooth LE Audio, Auracast, and Isochronous Channels